 This article is a primer on what we know and don’t yet know about mold.
 Separating fact from fiction may help if you’ve discovered mold in your home or think you may be suffering from mold-related health problems.

 What Is Mold and Where Does It Grow?

 Mold is a form of fungus that grows both indoors and outdoors and thrives in warm, damp, and humid environments.
 There are over a thousand different varieties of indoor mold, and the good news is that the presence of a moderate amount of mold in your home is generally not harmful to your health.
-Most health problems related to mold exposure arise only when there is a build-up of high concentrations of mold for some reason.
+Most health concerns related to mold exposure arise only when there is a build-up of high concentrations of mold.

 Mold spreads by generating spores, and like so many nuisances in life, mold spores are able to survive for long periods even in harsh, dry environments in which mold itself could not grow — which is one of the things that makes mold so hard to eliminate.
 Mold spores are invisible to the eye and can become airborne — an important consideration during efforts to clean up and eliminate a mold infestation.

 Where mold is found.
 Some amount of mold is more or less everywhere all the time.
 Its many forms are so common and it travels so easily that trying to make your home or any other building totally mold-free would be next to impossible.
 But high concentrations of mold — which might result from flooding, for example — can be cleaned up and eliminated for the most part (though such cleanup may in some cases prove costly and laborious).